ronmalka/Multi-View-CNN-using-Keras/README.md

 Ultimately, we will present our own initiatives for improving the accuracy of the network and optimizing the time consumption.

-The entire project report is in the file Multi View Convolutional Neural Networks Algorithm - Final.pdf in this GitHub repository.
+The entire project report is in the file "Multi View Convolutional Neural Networks Algorithm.pdf" in this GitHub repository.